BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/the_rules.md

 ### LINE OF SIGHT

 At many points during the course of a game, you will need to work out if a particular model can see a target - this is called Line of Sight.
-The best way to do this is to get down to the ‘model's eye view' and see if you can see the target - this is the model's Line of Sight.
+The best way to do this is to get down to the 'model's eye view' and see if you can see the target - this is the model's Line of Sight.
 If, for whatever reason, you cannot get down to the model's eye view, trace a 1mm straight line between the model's head and its target using a tape measure instead.
 A model's Line of Sight is worked out from the head of the model, and a model is always assumed to have a 360° Line of Sight.

 Whilst in reality our models are static, we imagine they are much more dynamic, swirling through the maelstrom of battle to slay their foes.
 Because of this we don't penalise a model for the wargear they are carrying or a dynamic pose they happen to be in.
 As a result, a model only has Line of Sight to another model if it can see any part of the model's head, body, arms or legs.
 If a model can only see the likes of banners, weapons, wings, tails or other wargear, then they do not have Line of Sight.
 A model always has Line of Sight to itself.

 Some models have terrain modelled onto the base.
 In these instances, the terrain is never considered to block Line of Sight to the model or to other models.
 If you are unsure whether a model has Line of Sight to a target, it is good practice to ask your opponent for their opinion and agree together - and don't forget to play in a generous spirit!

-Should a player place their models on a taller base (or convert them so that they are lower down than the original model), this additional height is not taken into account when working out Line of Sight to or from the model - use their ‘true height' instead.
+Should a player place their models on a taller base (or convert them so that they are lower down than the original model), this additional height is not taken into account when working out Line of Sight to or from the model - use their 'true height' instead.
 Essentially, a model can never gain an advantage (or disadvantage) by being modelled to be higher or lower than they should be.

 ### MEASURING